meagerfindings/meagerfindings.com/pages/the-resource-page.md

 ### Google Opinion Rewards
 _Only applicable for Android users._

 Interested in receiving Google Play Store credit for completing short surveys based on recent purchases or places you have visited?
 If so, [Google Opinion Rewards](https://play.google.com/store/apps/details?id=com.google.android.apps.paidtasks) is the app for you.
-I have received $32 since September of last year, a smaller amount than my other friends using this app.
+I have received $34 since September of last year, a smaller amount than my other friends using this app.
 The credits you earn can be used to for any purchase you make on the Google Play Store.

+Read our [article on Google Opinion Rewards]({{ site.baseurl }}{% link _posts/2018-09-02-google-opinion-rewards.md %}) for more information.

 ### Tunnel Bear VPN